baasbox/docs/RestAPI/documents.rst

 **Headers**: See authorization header in the :doc:`general_remarks`

 **Description**: Modify a single field specified by the fieldname
-parameter: the fieldName must start with a . could be a simple property or a complex JSON object or even an array using the notation .array[index] where index is a valid integer.
+parameter: the fieldName must start with a . (dot).
+It could be a simple property or a complex JSON object or even an array using the notation .array[index] where the index is a valid integer.

 **Body payload**: A JSON object with a "data" field (see examples below)